loopstick/CCA_Mechatronics_Spring2020/README.md

 ## CLASS CANCELLED for CORONAVIUS PANDEMIC

+ - Continue working on your midterm project
+ - wash your hands
+ - be healthy, happy, and safe

 - __Homework__
   - Improve the quality of your work on Github
     - Well organized Github folders, good folder and file names